-EPA worker will not be prosecuted for mine spill role
+EPA worker will not face prosecution

 FARMINGTON — The Colorado U.S. Attorney's Office will not prosecute a U.S. Environmental Protection Agency employee in connection to the Gold King Mine spill.

 The decision was reached on Oct.
 6 and after the EPA's Office of Inspector General submitted information about whether the employee may have violated the Clean Water Act and provided false statements, according to an update released this week by the Office of Inspector General.

 Jeffery Dorschner, spokesman for the U.S. Attorney's Office in Colorado, declined to comment about the decision today.
 The update does not name the employee or provide details about the allegations.

 The update states the Office of Inspector General will prepare and submit a Report of Investigation to the EPA's senior management for review.
 There is no requirement to submit the report by a certain time, Office of Inspector General spokesman Jeff Lagda said.